 Applies to: All US companies transmitting patients’ personal healthcare data.

-Requirements: Implementation of appropriate administrative, technical and physical safeguards to guarantee confidentiality of patients’ personal healthcare data.
+Requirements: Implementation of appropriate administrative, technical and physical safeguards to guarantee the confidentiality of patients’ personal healthcare data.

 Email disclaimers: While HIPAA does not explicitly require healthcare companies to use email disclaimers, they are considered a supplementary measure used to discourage unauthorized use, disclosure or distribution of message contents.
 They are also a good method of informing patients about the risks related to sending their individual healthcare information via email.